dnava1/Geek-Text/readme.md

-## Project description
+## Feature description

-An API service to support an online web application bookstore which targets a particular niche in technology.
-Think Thinkgeek meets Barnes & Noble.
-Geek Text has features such as profile management, book browsing, shopping carts, book details, and more.
+Users can manage items in a shopping cart for immediate or future purchase

-## Developers
+API Actions:\
-Piero Miranda\
+-Create a shopping cart instance for a user.
+Shopping cart must belong to a user.\
-Dayanna Mogollon Lugo\
+-Update the shopping cart with a book.\
-Adriana Morales\
+-Retrieve the list of book(s) in the shopping cart.\
-Jorge Mosqueda\
+-Delete a book from the shopping cart instance for that user.

-Daniel Navarro\
+## Developer
-Milton Nelson
+TBD